 How does Amazon Pay work?

-Amazon Pay and Login with Amazon are embedded directly into your existing website, and all of the buyer interactions with Amazon Pay and Login with Amazon take place in embedded widgets, so the buyer never leaves your site.
+Amazon Pay and Login with Amazon are embedded directly into your existing website, and all of the customer interactions with Amazon Pay and Login with Amazon take place in embedded widgets, so the customer never leaves your site.

 The product consists of two parts, the Login with Amazon and the Amazon Pay services, which are technically closely related and run on the same platform: